microsoft/moaw/workshops/serverless-overview/workshop.md

                           --sku Standard_LRS
 ```

-Based on the command line below, to create the container for the audios files you need to get one of the access key:
+Based on the command line below, to create the container for the audio files you need to get an access key:

 ![Storage account access keys](assets/storage-account-access-keys.png)